Overview

 Successful completion of this CME activity, which includes participation in the evaluation component, enables the learner to earn credit toward the CME of the American Board of Surgery’s Continuous Certification program.
 It is the CME activity provider’s responsibility to submit learner completion information to ACCME for the purpose of granting ABS credit.

-Rush University Medical Center designates this Internet Enduring Material for a maximum of 1.25 nursing contact hour(s).
+Rush University Medical Center designates this Enduring Material for a maximum of 1.25 nursing contact hour(s).